-Registration is now open for the 2015 SDECE Conference
+Register NOW for the 2015 SDECE Conference.

 Visit the conference website for information and forms.
-We are still taking breakout session presentations

 Head Start is the nation’s leading investment in early childhood care and education, and promotes school readiness through the enhancement of social and cognitive development by providing education, health, nutrition, social, and family support services.
 Parents are respected as the primary educators and nurturers of their children and are encouraged to be actively involved in their child’s education and growth.